MitchMills/RB110/00Practice/Small_Problems_Exercises/pedac_scratchpad.md

 # PROBLEM
-Write a method that takes a string as an argument and returns a new string in which every uppercase letter is replaced by its lowercase version, and every lowercase letter by its uppercase version.
-All other characters should be unchanged.
+Write a method that takes a String as an argument, and returns a new String that contains the original value using a staggered capitalization scheme in which every other character is capitalized, and the remaining characters are lowercase.
+Characters that are not letters should not be changed, but count as characters when switching between upper and lowercase.

-You may not use String#swapcase; write your own version of this method.
+- input:

+- output:

 # EXAMPLES
-swapcase('CamelCase') == 'cAMELcASE'
-swapcase('Tonight on XYZ-TV') == 'tONIGHT ON xyz-tv'
+staggered_case('I Love Launch School!') == 'I LoVe lAuNcH ScHoOl!' staggered_case('ALL_CAPS') == 'AlL_CaPs'
+staggered_case('ignore 77 the 444 numbers') == 'IgNoRe 77 ThE 444 NuMbErS'

 # DATA STRUCTURES

 # ALGORITHM

 # # # # # # # # # # # # # # # # # # # # # # # # #
 # # # # # # # # # # # # # # # # # # # # # # # # #